Cortelyou’s Journey & Series Story Arcs

 What are the obstacles he faces?

-How does Cortelyou and the County Transform?
+How do Cortelyou and the country transform?

 What is the emotional takeaway?